Gamemode4Dev/GM4_Datapacks/gm4_double_doors/README.md

 # Bat Grenades<!--$headerTitle--><!--$pmc:delete-->

-Annoyed by how vanilla handles double doors?
-Sick of having to interact with both doors when opening them manually?
-This Data pack makes it so that interacting with one also opens the other door! <!--$pmc:headerSize-->
+Tired of clicking twice to open a double door?
+Annoyed by the fact that doors are only two blacks tall?
+This data pack automatically opens adjecent doors, making double doors fully functional!
+Additionally, bottom trapdoors of matching wood type placed above a door are opened alongside the door when it is opened by a player. <!--$pmc:headerSize-->

 ### Features
 - When a player interacts with a door that is part of a double door, both doors are opened/closed automatically!
+- Open bottom-half trapdoors placed above a door will open/close alongside the door!
-- Only doors which are of the same type and adjacent show this behavior.
+- Only doors and trapdoors which are of the same type and adjacent show this behavior.
-- Holding shift whilst interacting disables the auto-opening!
+- Hold shift to enforce normal 'vanilla' door behavior!